duckdb/duckdb-web/_posts/2023-11-03-db-benchmark-update.md

 ---

 *TL;DR: the H2O.ai db-benchmark has been updated with new results.
-In addition, the AWS EC2 instance used for benchmarking has been changed to a c6id.metal for improved repeatability and fairness across libraries.*
+In addition, the AWS EC2 instance used for benchmarking has been changed to a c6id.metal for improved repeatability and fairness across libraries.
+DuckDB is the fastest library for both join and group by queries at all data sizes.*

 [Skip directly to the results](#results)